RenanGBarreto/phantomjs/README.md

 PhantomJS is free software/open source, and is distributed under the [BSD license](http://opensource.org/licenses/BSD-3-Clause).
 It contains third-party code, see the included `third-party.txt` file for the license information on third-party code.

-PhantomJS is created and maintained by [Ariya Hidayat](http://ariya.ofilabs.com/about) (Twitter: [@ariyahidayat](http://twitter.com/ariyahidayat)), with the help of [many contributors](https://github.com/ariya/phantomjs/contributors).
-Follow the official Twitter stream [@PhantomJS](http://twitter.com/PhantomJS) to get the frequent development updates.
+PhantomJS is created and maintained by  [@ariyahidayat](http://twitter.com/AriyaHidayat), with the help of [many contributors](https://github.com/ariya/phantomjs/contributors).